yuxuanzhouo3/mvp_26/README.md

 ### 🛒 Product Search (s1-s9)
 - **s1-s9**: Product search and recommendation for best prices and quality

+### 🍽️ Restaurant/Food (u1-u9)
+- **u1-u9**: Restaurant discovery, food recommendations, and order management with multi-app integration

 ## Getting Started

 Each module is designed to be independent yet interconnected, providing a comprehensive AI solution for various domains.

 ## Architecture

-The system follows a modular architecture where each category (h, q, c, w, d, p, b, e, a, s) contains 9 specialized sub-modules (1-9) for specific use cases.
+The system follows a modular architecture where each category (h, q, c, w, d, p, b, e, a, s, u) contains 9 specialized sub-modules (1-9) for specific use cases.

 ## License